Honorary, Service, and Professional Organizations

 Cohort Q is the LGBTQ student organization for Questrom School of Business.
 Our mission is to connect LGBTQ students and allies by providing networking and social opportunities, a forum to discuss LGBTQ issues in the workplace, and a community of support for LGBTQ students.

-The Energy Club encourages and enables students across the University to learn about the science, technology, politics, and business of the energy industry and about the organizations in the field in which they may one day work.
+The Energy Club encourages and enables students across the University to learn about the science, technology, politics, and business of the energy industry and the organizations in the field they might one day work.
+“Our mission is to synthesize energy-related ideas from a multidisciplinary stream of educational and professional sources to advance understanding of energy and its role within society, industry, technology, and policy through empirical, objective energy-related education and outreach.

 Entrepreneurship & Innovation Club